 "There are so many different applications [our partners] want to write," Park said, "from fitness-related ones to pill reminder applications.
 And we don't have the support in place for that right now, or any software infrastructure on our devices to run those apps."

-We spoke to a source familiar with Fitbit's acquisition of Pebble in 2016 and he confirmed that this is no mere 'added extra' for Fitbit.
+We haven't seen any indication of third party apps in the leaked images but the Pandora music app now looks likely.
+We spoke to a source familiar with Fitbit's acquisition of Pebble in 2016 and he confirmed that apps are no mere 'added extra' for Fitbit.
 It's going all-in because it wants to build a smartwatch to rival the Apple Watch.

 "It wasn't 'hey, we really like what you're doing, we want to build a better watch with our expertise'.
 It was more 'no, we just want an SDK' [software development kit]," he said.
 "We were asking why are they buying us?
 Their answers: SDKs and apps and developers."